JS SDK

 const clients = await client.clients.list();

-This is the usual path for self-hosted deployments where no managed control plane exists.
+This is the usual path for self-hosted deployments where no Control plane API is present.

 import { RstreamTunnelsClient } from "@rstreamlabs/tunnels";